jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 of operations.
 This disclosure is focused on the material impacts of a material cybersecurity incident.
-The rules also allow the delayed reporting of cybersecurity incidents that pose a substantial risk to national security or public safetycontingent on written notification by the Attorney Generalas well as 180\-day extensions for Smaller Reporting Companies.169
+The rules also allow the delayed reporting of cybersecurity incidents that pose a substantial risk to national security or public safety—contingent on written notification by the Attorney General—as well as 180\-day extensions for Smaller Reporting Companies.169
 In November 2023, a ransomware group, not knowing the effective date, tried to file an SEC complaint against a publicly listed company it attacked.
 This